 Course Description:

-This course is designed to assist students to further develop their skills in business management.
-It provides an opportunity for students to maintain the financial and enterprise database, to generate financial statements, business analyses, and financial projections required for risk management planning, strategic management planning, and farm business plan development.
+This course assists students to further develop their skills in business management.
+It provides an opportunity for students to identify current issues, maintain the financial and enterprise database, to generate financial statements, business analyses, and financial projections required for risk management planning, strategic management planning, and farm business plan development.
 This data also provides the basis for commodity market planning and tax management planning.
 Emphasis is placed on the development and maintenance of farm business data, reports, and plans.
-This data also provides development and maintenance of farm business data, reports, and plans.

 Course Outline: